kasakun/Game-of-Life-UI/README.md

 # Game-of-Life-UI

-Adv.
-Programming Techniques
+## Ver 0.5.0
+Now the UI is almost done.
+Still have something to do.

 ## TO DO
 ### Library input `Yijun Zhang`
 Urgent! generate a 'Welcome' pattern when first open the game.

-How to deal with *life, *.lif, etc.
+The library read is on going.
+I have developed a class with LIF 1.05 version reading.
+Please keep going.

 ### UI `Xibei Zhang`
 Known Bugs: The stats is not cleared when restart and shifting modes.

-### About mutli-threading
-Since the overhead is mostly on opengl buffer binding.
-And based on GLFW documentation, we cannot bind buffer when we are not in a main thread.
-Thus, we are not going to move on this part.
+Please add UI to support the lib mode.

-### Draw Mode
+### Draw Mode `Xibei Zhang` `Yijun Zhang`
-Since we are not moving on multi-threading.
+You two can first try how to implement step 1 and 2.

 I will help with the draw mode and keep finding some thing interesting.

 What do need to do?
 1. choose a pattern